-With World Gin Day fast approaching on June 9, we felt it was time to celebrate our favourite gin bars around Hong Kong.
-Whether you prefer a classic G&T, a goblet adorned with the fanciest garnishes you can find, or even the occasional rubber duckie, we have it all in the 852.
-So without further ado, let the fun be-GIN!
+Whether you prefer a classic gin and tonic, a goblet adorned with the fanciest garnishes you can imagine, or even the occasional rubber duckie, we really have it all in the 852.
+So without further ado, we share our favourite gin bars around Hong Kong and let the fun be-GIN!

 While this reputable haunt prides itself on its high-end signature and premium cocktails created by award-winning mixologist Antonio Lai, it doesn’t take gin too seriously.
 Hence, gin lovers with a sense of humour will no doubt appreciate the famous KGB: Kyoho Grape Bathtub ($128).
 This best-selling creation is quite famous on the local bar scene, and for a good reason – it’s delightfully playful and damn delicious.
 Served in a special tea bubble bath, with gin and fruit juices, complete with edible bubbles and your very own rubber duckie – what’s not to love?
 Those who prefer the classic touch might enjoy the Classic Earl Grey Martini ($128) or Vintage Negroni which comes with a hefty $300 price tag.
 Whatever your preference, ORI-GIN has everything you could want in a gin bar – a seemingly endless menu of perfectly executed drinks (featuring 15 homemade gin infusion flavours), a classy and convenient setting, and dashings of fun!
 No wonder it was voted one of Asia’s 50 Best Bars in 2016.